History of social democracy: Cold War era and post-war consensus (1945–1973)

-Economist John Kenneth Galbraith has been described as an "American liberal but European social democrat".
+In the US, economist John Kenneth Galbraith has been described as an "American liberal but European social democrat".
 For Galbraith, "it was possible to see social democracy as fulfilling its promise to be the extension and successor of liberalism" because "it sought to universalize the benefits of Western societies to all their citizens" and therefore "to make their economies work in the public interest".
-John F. Kennedy has been called "the first Keynesian president" and socialists such as Michael Harrington were called to assist the Kennedy administration's New Frontier and the Johnson administration's War on Poverty and Great Society social programs during the 1960s.
+John F. Kennedy has been called "the first Keynesian president" and socialists such as Michael Harrington were called to assist the Kennedy administration's New Frontier and the Johnson administration's war on poverty and Great Society social programs during the 1960s.
 Socialists such as A. Philip Randolph, Bayard Rustin and Martin Luther King Jr. also played important roles in the civil rights movement.
 The Social Democrats, USA (SDUSA), an association of reformist democratic socialists and social democrats, was founded in 1972.
 The Socialist Party had stopped running independent presidential candidates and begun reforming itself towards Keynesian social democracy.
 Consequently, the party's name was changed because it had confused the public.
 With the name change in place, the SDUSA clarified its vision to Americans who confused social democracy with authoritarian socialism and communism in the form of Marxism–Leninism, harshly opposed by the SDUSA.